BrightcoveOS/android-player-samples/brightcove-player-controls/AccessibleControlsSampleApp/README.md

     android:contentDescription="@string/video_description"/>
 ```

 In my_media_controller.xml, an `android:contentDescription` sets text to be read when controls are focussed.
-Some buttons use an icon font which can't be read out, so the contentDescription takes precedence.
+Some buttons use an icon font as which can't be read out, so the contentDescription takes precedence.

 ```xml
 <Button